StrongLoop-Evangelists/workshop-band-app/workshop/02-first-model.md

 ### Model property: name

 ```
-Let's add some album properties now.
+Let's add some event properties now.

 Enter an empty property name when done.
 ?
 Property name:
 ```

-We will begin with the `title` property.
+We will begin with the `venue` property.

 ### Model property: type

 ```
 ?
-Property name: title
+Property name: venue
    invoke   loopback:property
 ?
 Property type: (Use arrow keys)
 ❯ string